baoduy/HBD.Mef/README.md

         public bool IsValid { get; set; } = true;
 }
  ```
-### 7. The helper classes.
+### 5. The helper classes.
 1. The HBD.Mef.Common.**JsonConfigHelper** is a helper class that helps to read json config file into an object and vise versa.
 All loaded config objects will be cached into an internal ConcurrentDictionary for future usage.
 So if you call RadConfig method twice for the same config file.
-The second call will return the object in the caching dictionary instead of read data from the file again.
+The second call will return the object in the caching dictionary instead of reading data from the file again.

 2. The HBD.Mef.**ShellConfigManager** is a helper class that helps to manage the Shell and Modules configuration files.
 - **ShellConfig** property: The Shell.json config file from the StartUp location of the application will be read into this property.